Douglasville Seal Douglasville Seal Douglasville Flag

 An Automobile Quiz: Something a bit different.

-If you have any old photographs you would like to share with the world (this is the World Wide Web, after all) email the Web Master with digital copies of the photographs attached, and any information you wish displayed with the photo.
+If you have any old photographs you would like to share with the world (this is the World Wide Web, after all) email the with digital copies of the photographs attached, and any information you wish displayed with the photo.
 If you do not have a digital copy, and would like one, just let me know.
 I have access to a really good portable scanner, which I can, and often do, bring to the meetings.
-Just drop an email to the Web Master letting me know when.
+Just drop an email to the letting me know when.

 Missing